nasrithecoder/themabinti-2.0/backend/README.md

 Node.js/Express backend for the Themabinti Services Hub platform with MongoDB, PostgreSQL, and M-Pesa integration.

+**Themabinti is inclusive: both men and women can provide or book services on the platform.**

 ## ✨ Features

 - **User Authentication**: JWT-based, bcrypt password hashing